GrapeCity/DsExcel-Java/README.md

 * The height of cell(with wrapped text) is changed after importing ssjson and then saving to xlsx.(DOCXLS-2735)
 * RowCount and ColumnCount in exported ssjson is incorrect after deleting some rows/columns.(DOCXLS-2741)
 * Text can not be pasred correctly when current culture is en-GB.(DOCXLS-2745)
-* The calculated result is "∞" in GcExcel, which is #DIV/0! in Excel.(DOCXLS-2747)
+* The calculated result is "∞" in DsExcel, which is #DIV/0! in Excel.(DOCXLS-2747)
 * Exception is thrown when opening an Excel with gradient unscaled fill.(DOCXLS-2761)
 * The accounting format is rendered wrong in the exported PDF.(DOCXLS-2765)
 * Exception is thrown when importing ssjson with an invalid "cap" value.(DOCXLS-2786)